 Students who are presenting at a conference may apply for funds from the WCHP dean's office and OT department to help cover some of the costs of travel and registration.
-To be considered, students must be a member of AOTA.

 CRITERIA FOR STUDENT FUNDING:

 •Students in good academic standing (undergraduate or graduate) at the time of submission of the funding application AND at the time of the conference or presentation are eligible to apply for departmental and college funding.